Ministry of Digital Transformation (Ukraine): Electronic services

-The Ministry of Digital Transformation of Ukraine, together with other public authorities and international partners, promotes the introduction of electronic services in many areas of the economy - construction, land services, ecology, business registration, subsidies, state aid and more.
-Now on the Government portal kmu.gov.ua in the section "Services" you can use more than 100 electronic services.
+The Ministry of Digital Transformation of Ukraine, together with other public authorities and international partners, promotes the introduction of electronic services in many areas of the economy, including construction, land services, ecology, business registration, subsidies, and state aid.

-On February 6, 2020, the mobile app and web portal Diia ("Action") were officially launched, which should become a universal access point for citizens and businesses to all electronic government services according to common standards.
+On 6 February 2020, the mobile app and web portal Diia ("Action") were officially launched, as a universal access point for citizens and businesses to all electronic government services.

 Open data

-The Ministry of Digital Transformation of Ukraine is the state body responsible for implementing this policy of the Government on the disclosure of the most important data for society.
+The Ministry of Digital Transformation of Ukraine is the state body responsible for implementing the policy of open data, with regard to disclosure of the most important data for society.
 In October 2016, Ukraine formally acceded to the International Open Data Charter, committing itself to the international community to implement a national open data policy in accordance with the principles of the Charter.

-Open data have a strong anti-corruption effect, promote government transparency, and have a positive impact on economic development.
-In 2017, open data brought more than $700 million, or 0.67% of GDP, to Ukraine's economy.
-And while maintaining the current rate, according to forecasts, by 2025 this figure will double - to more than $1.4 billion, or 0.92% of GDP.
-With the support of the Ministry, a report on the impact of open data of the State Architectural and Construction Inspectorate of Ukraine was published.
+Open data has a strong anti-corruption effect, promotes government transparency, and has a positive impact on economic development.

+Ukrainian Startup Fund

+Since 2023, the Ukrainian Startup Fund has been managed by theMinistry of Digital Transformation, after it had been under the control of the Ministry of Finance since 2019.
+The USF to helps tech startups in raising funds early in the development of new projects..

 Response to 2022 invasion

 Within three days of the invasion, the ministry organised a campaign to pressurise technology companies to boycott Russia.
 They have also secured access to Starlink and recruited the IT Army of Ukraine.
 Together with Kuna.io cryptocurrency exchange from Ukraine and itc CEO Michael Chobanian the Ministry initiated the creation of the largest fundraising cryptofund in the world called Crypto Fund for Ukraine aimed to help the Armed Forces of Ukraine combat Russian invasion.

 In May 2022, Diia App organized the voting on the whether Ukrainians should own weapons, which was initiated by the Minister of Internal Affairs of Ukraine, Denys Monastyrskyi.
 Almost 59% of respondents voted to allow weapons for personal protection.

 In April 2023 the Brave1 platform was unveiled, designed as a meeting place to bring experts together who can turn ideas and prototypes into workable weapons.
+Three months later, in June 2023, the ministry publicly backed Impact Force's "Dream and Achieve" online academy, which aims to provide digital skill education to women displaced by the invasion.